 Fiscal Tax collects the following types of personal information: names, postal and e-mail addresses, phone and facsimile numbers, billing information and inquiry information.

 Fiscal Tax will use your personal information for the purpose for which it was submitted such as to prepare income tax returns, reply to inquiries, process billing and business requests.
 We will use such information to provide client project notices, in client record keeping and to disseminate to you tax-related information, tax law changes, etc. Our research may lead to the publication of aggregate demographic data but will not result in the reporting or publication of any personal information provided to us without your consent.
-At any time you can add or remove your name from our mailing list by contacting us at email@example.com.
+At any time you can add or remove your name, email address and phone numbers from our list by contacting us at email@example.com, unsubscribing at the bottom of an email you receive from us, or by replying with the word STOP to opt out of our informational text messages.

 If your personal information changes or you would like to review the personal information we may have on file, please email us with the new information or your review request at firstname.lastname@example.org.